matuteiglesias/journal/content/Dev/2024-12-01_Debugged_Google_Calendar_API_Integration.md

 - Fixed a common error with Google Calendar [[API]] event ID retrieval by updating the script to dynamically retrieve the event ID from the [[API]] response.
 - Diagnosed issues with calendar ID, time zone, visibility, permissions, and [[API]] quotas for event creation.
 - Resolved service account access issues by addressing missing calendar permissions and sharing settings.
-- Implemented [[debugging]] steps to ensure the service account recognizes shared Google Calendars.
+- Implemented debugging steps to ensure the service account recognizes shared Google Calendars.
 - Developed a comprehensive event management script for Google Calendar, including adding, listing, deleting events, and troubleshooting.

 ### Achievements
 - Successfully debugged and fixed Google Calendar event creation issues.
-- Corrected the script for event ID retrieval and improved [[error handling]].
+- Corrected the script for event ID retrieval and improved error handling.
 - Ensured service account access to Google Calendar events by resolving permission issues.

 ### Pending Tasks